FilipNest/filter/readme.md

 ## Help!

 Filters is free and open source and I would very much like your help.
 Whether it's suggestions, code or design, everything would be very much appreciated.
-Even saying _this whole thing is silly don't do it_.

 The code is still being tidied up after the initial get-all-the-features-in so if you want to make improvements to anything please do so and put in a pull request so they can be merged in.
 Or just say what's awful in an issue.